Devil

 EXTREME (≥8.0)

 Risks that pose existential threats to operations, reputation, or compliance.
-Requires executive attention and emergency response planning.
+Requires executive attention, emergency response planning, and board-level visibility.

 HIGH (6.0-7.9)

 Significant risks requiring formal mitigation plans.
-Should be prioritized in quarterly planning and tracked by management.
+Should be prioritized in quarterly planning and tracked by management with a 30-day remediation target.

 MODERATE (4.0-5.9)